rbisdorff/Digraph3/docSphinx/pearls.rst

 Bipolar-valued {-1,0,1} base 3 encoded integers are due to *Claude Gaspard Bachet de Méziriac* (1581-1638) [20]_.
 The idea is to represent the value of an integer *n* in a base 3 positional numerotation where in each position may appear a **signed bit** e.i. one of the three symbols **{-1,0,1}**, called hereafter **sbits** for short.

-*Bachet*'s positional *sbit* numerotation system is simulating a weight balance scale where the number *n* and the potential negative powers of 3 are put on the right tray and the potential positive powers of 3 are put on the left tray.
+*Bachet*'s positional *sbits* numerotation system is simulating a weight balance scale where the number *n* and the potential negative powers of 3 are put on the right tray and the potential positive powers of 3 are put on the left tray.
 The equation for *n = 5* gives for instance :math:`3^2 = (n + 3^1 + 3^0)`.
-And the *sbit* encoding corresponds hence to the string '1-1-1'.
-As, this representation is isomorphic to a base 3 bit encoding, every positive or negative integer may this way be represented with a unique *sbit* string.
-With three powers of 3, namely :math:`3^2, 3^1, 3^0`, one may for instance represent any integer value in the integer range -13 to +13. *Bachet* showed that this bipolar-valued weight measuring system relies on the smallest possible number of weights -base 3 powers- to balance the scale for any given weight *n* [BAC-1624p]_.
+And the *sbits* encoding corresponds hence to the string '1-1-1'.
+As, this representation is isomorphic to a base 3 encoding, every positive or negative integer may this way be represented with a unique *sbits* string.
+With three powers of 3, namely :math:`3^2, 3^1, 3^0`, one may for instance represent any value in the integer range -13 to +13. *Bachet* showed that this bipolar weighing system relies on the smallest possible number of weights -base 3 powers- to balance the scale for any given weight *n* [BAC-1624p]_.

-The Digraph3 :py:mod:`arithmetics` module provides in the :py:class:`~arithmetics.BachetNumber` class an implementation for such base 3 sbit encoded integers.
-The class provides *negation*, *addition* and *reversing* defines operation methods as illustrated in :numref:`BachetNumbers` below.
+The Digraph3 :py:mod:`arithmetics` module provides with the :py:class:`~arithmetics.BachetNumber` class an implementation for such sbits encoded integers.
+Instantiating a Bachet number may be done either with an integer value or with a vector of sbits (see :numref:`BachetNumbers` Lines  6 and 11).
+The class provides *negation*, *addition* and *reversing* methods as illustrated in Lines 20,32 and 33 below.

 .. code-block:: pycon
    :caption: Working with Bachet sbit numbers
    :name: BachetNumbers
-   :emphasize-lines: 6,15,20,24,31-
+   :emphasize-lines: 2,6,11,15,20,31-33,36
    :linenos:

    >>> from arithmetics import BachetNumber